adap/flower/doc/source/explanation-flower-next.rst

 .. |serverapp_link| replace:: ``ServerApp()``
 .. |message_link| replace:: ``Message()``
 .. |context_link| replace:: ``Context()``
+.. |mods_link| replace:: ``mods``
 .. _clientapp_link: ref-api/flwr.client.ClientApp.html
 .. _serverapp_link: ref-api/flwr.server.ServerApp.html
 .. _message_link: ref-api/flwr.common.Message.html
 .. _context_link: ref-api/flwr.common.Context.html
+.. _mods_link: how-to-use-built-in-mods.html

 Infrastructure layer
 --------------------

 Federated learning typically relies on a system that relays messages during training.
 Beyond sending and receiving messages, this backbone system may also handle a variety of other tasks that are non-learning related, like syncing with federation nodes or temporarily storing messages.
-However, as the range and complexity of applications benefiting from federated learning grows, reliability and reproducibility of such a sytem become key challenges.
+However, as the range and complexity of applications benefiting from federated learning grows, reliability and reproducibility of such a system become key challenges.
 These challenges are especially pertinent to users wanting to deploy their federated learning workflows to production.

-With Flower Next, we address this set of challenges by decoupling and standardizing the infrastructure layer for federated learning (see following diagram).
+With Flower Next, we address this set of challenges by decoupling and standardizing the infrastructure layer for federated learning (see the following diagram).

 .. figure:: ./_static/flower-infrastructure.png
     :align: center